Is wood ash just waste or a valuable free resource? Learn the many ways to use wood ash and reap the rewards for your land and home.

 Are Ashes Good For Compost?

-If you have more wood ash than you know what to do with, then the compost pile is the best place to reap the benefits of it.
+If you have more wood ash than you know what to do with, then the compost pile is the best place to reap its benefits.

 Ashes are great for your compost pile.
 It helps maintain a neutral balance among the decomposing food that tends to be acidic.